nichtderuwe/nichtderuwe.github.io/content/codename_uwe/_index.en.md

 𝖀𝖂𝕰 Thrum advertises with his good contacts to right-wing activists and extremists.
 Examples include Höcke, Christian Klar and the Reich activist Haußner...𝖀𝖂𝕰 Thrum also likes to take photos with Andreas Kalbitz.

-When he chatted with the terrorism accused Reichsbürger Reuss and the back-then mayor Weigelt at the town festival in Bad Lobenstein, [the latter, in a fit of "Volkszorn", mayoralized a journalist to ground while in office.](https://www.deutschlandfunk.de/buergermeister-greift-journalisten-an-in-bad-lobenstein-100.html)
+When Thrum chatted with the [terrorism accused Reichsbürger Reuss](https://de.wikipedia.org/wiki/Heinrich_XIII._Prinz_Reu%C3%9F) and the [back-then mayor Weigelt at the town festival in Bad Lobenstein](https://rechercheportaljenashk.noblogs.org/post/2024/01/04/von-prinzens-gnaden/), [the latter, in a fit of "Volkszorn", mayoralized a journalist to ground while in office.](https://www.deutschlandfunk.de/buergermeister-greift-journalisten-an-in-bad-lobenstein-100.html)

 𝖀𝖂𝕰 Thrums “top performances” include: